DevHBB/DevHBB/README.md

 ### 🏨 Bobbix

-A personal Habbo-inspired project and playground for experimenting with:
+A personal Habbo-inspired project and playground where a lot of my ideas end up.

+Things I've experimented with include:

-* Nitro-based clients
+* ⚡ Nitro-based clients
-* Emulator development
+* 🖥️ Emulator development
-* Custom CMS functionality
+* 🌐 Custom CMS functionality
-* Web technologies
-* UI/UX
+* 🎨 UI/UX customization
+* 🧩 Plugins
+* 👕 Avatar systems
+* 💬 Chat systems
-* Community features
+* 🔐 Authentication
-* Automation
+* ⚙️ Automation
+* 🛠️ Developer tooling

-It's also where a lot of my "let's see if this is possible" ideas end up.
+It's basically where a lot of my:

+> *"Let's see if this is possible..."*

+ideas become actual features.

+---

+### 🧑‍💻 DevHBB

+An open-source oriented project and identity focused around **Habbo emulator development**.

+The idea is simple:

+**Make it easier for developers to discover, experiment with and build around the Habbo emulator ecosystem.**

+I want to encourage:

+* 🌱 New developers
+* 🔧 Experimentation
+* 🧩 Extensions
+* 🤝 Collaboration
+* 🚀 Open-source projects
+* 🎨 Customization

 ---